-The Regula team never stops following and analyzing existing and novel security elements in all kinds of identity and security documents, have registered various types of windows in the notes of European countries, Asian states, Australia, in the Middle East, and Latin America.
+The Regula team never stops following and analyzing existing and novel security features in all kinds of identity and security documents.
+We have registered various types of windows in the notes of European countries, Asian states, Australia, the Middle East, and Latin America.

-Nowadays, a window in a banknote is an established and reliable security element that is almost impossible to counterfeit.
+Nowadays, a window in a banknote is an established and reliable security feature that is almost impossible to counterfeit.
 It’s eye-catching, easily recognizable, and can be checked for authenticity both with and without special equipment.

 Banknotes with windows may start as a clear sheet of plastic onto which several layers of ink are applied.
 Windows are made by leaving some sections of plastic free of ink.
 However, a polymer sheet that forms the core of a banknote may be covered with paper on both sides.
 In this case, a window is made in the outer layers of paper.
-It is cut out, which makes plastic visible.
-Paper notes can also contain windows, and they are usually generated either at a sheet-making stage or are formed by a laser and then filled with some transparent film (using liquid crystals or nanomaterials, for instance).
+It is cut out, which makes the plastic visible.
+Paper notes can also contain secure windows, and they are usually generated either at the sheet-making stage or are formed by a laser and then filled with some transparent film (using liquid crystals or nanomaterials, for instance).

-To authenticate a window and all the elements it might contain, a person needs to look at it directly, rotate a note to see the window at another angle, hold it up to the light, view at a different background (light or dark).
-Let’s have a closer look.
+To authenticate a window and all the elements it might contain, a person needs to look at it directly, rotate the note to see the window at another angle, hold it up to the light, and view on a different background (light or dark).

 Some windows serve as filters – they reveal hidden images, texts or codes printed on the same banknote.
-To witness this effect, one needs to fold a note so that the window is placed above the area where something is encoded.
+To witness this effect, one needs to fold the note so that the window is placed above the area where something is encoded.
 Like in a Brazilian real, for example:

-However, not all windows are transparent.
+However, not all secure windows are transparent.
 In some cases, only one side of a polymer substrate of a banknote is left visible, while the other side is opacified.
 This is known as a half window.
 It’s glossy where it shows, and the rear side of a note serves as a regular printing surface.

 Indeed, examining windows in banknotes can be rather amusing, and anyone can easily see all the tricks with their own eyes.
 Nevertheless, using special equipment can add to the verification of windows and thus to the authentication of banknotes.